 Tuboplasty.
-A possible Living With Infertility are scarred and narrowed fallopian tubes.
+A possible reason for infertility is scarred and narrowed fallopian tubes.
 A tuboplasty is a surgery that can unblock fallopian tubes – and it’s a fairly simple procedure.
 “A small balloon-tipped catheter is inserted into the blocked fallopian tube,” writes Dr Stoppard.
 “The balloon is then inflated to open the damaged tube and create a passage for fertilized eggs to pass through to reach the uterus.
 The balloon is then deflated and removed.”

 Reversal of sterilization.
 If female infertility is caused by sterilization, then a reversal can do more than improve fertility…it can help a woman get pregnant.
 The sterilization operation that severs the sections of the fallopian tubes can be reversed, by rejoining those severed sections.
 In this case, pregnancy rates can be as high as 92%…though in Conception, Pregnancy & Birth, Dr Stoppard says success rates depend on the skill of the surgeon.
 She also says that sterilization in which the tubes have been clamped (as opposed to cut) has the highest chance of being successfully reversed.
 Also, in vitro fertilization may be the best way for women who were sterilized to get pregnant.